liferay/liferay-docs/developer/frameworks/articles/160-search/01-queries-and-filters/02-building-search-queries-and-filters.markdown

 [TOC levels=1-4]

-Each filter and query has a different purpose, but the way you'll add the information to the search request is quite similar between all queries and filters.
+Each filter and query has a different purpose, but the way you'll add the information to the search request is similar between all queries and filters.

 ## Queries